SauloCav/Haskell-Experiments/README.md

 # Haskell-Experiments

-Some activities developed in Haskell
+Some activities and small projects developed in Haskell